shanika04/apache_skywalking/docs/en/guides/Plugin-test.md

 Plugin test framework is designed for verifying the plugins' function and compatible status.
 As there are dozens of plugins and hundreds of versions need to be verified, it is impossible to do manually.
-The test framework uses container based tech stack, requires a set of real services with agent installed, then the test mock OAP backend is running to check the segments data sent from agents.
+The test framework uses container based tech stack, requires a set of real services with agent installed, then the test mock OAP backend is running to check the segments and register data sent from agents.

 Every plugin maintained in the main repo requires corresponding test cases, also matching the versions in the supported list doc.

 ## Environment Requirements

 1. MacOS/Linux
-2. JDK 8+
+2. jdk 8+
 3. Docker
 4. Docker Compose

 ## Case Base Image Introduction

-The test framework provides `JVM-container` and `Tomcat-container` base images including JDK8, JDK14.
-You could choose the suitable one for your test case, if both are suitable, **`JVM-container` is preferred**.
+The test framework provides `JVM-container` and `Tomcat-container` base images.
+You could choose the suitable one for your test case, if either is suitable, **recommend choose `JVM-container`**.

 ### JVM-container Image Introduction

-[JVM-container](../../../test/plugin/containers/jvm-container) uses `openjdk:8` as the base image. `JVM-container` has supported JDK14, which inherits `openjdk:14`.
+[JVM-container](../../../test/plugin/containers/jvm-container) uses `openjdk:8` as the base image.
 The test case project is required to be packaged as `project-name.zip`, including `startup.sh` and uber jar, by using `mvn clean package`.

 Take the following test projects as good examples
 * [sofarpc-scenario](../../../test/plugin/scenarios/sofarpc-scenario) as a single project case.
 * [webflux-scenario](../../../test/plugin/scenarios/webflux-scenario) as a case including multiple projects.
-* [jdk14-with-gson-scenario](../../../test/plugin/scenarios/jdk14-with-gson-scenario) as a single project case with JDK14.

 ### Tomcat-container Image Introduction

-[Tomcat-container](../../../test/plugin/containers/tomcat-container) uses `tomcat:8.5.57-jdk8-openjdk` or `tomcat:8.5.57-jdk14-openjdk` as the base image.
+[Tomcat-container](../../../test/plugin/containers/tomcat-container) uses `tomcat:8.5.42-jdk8-openjdk` as the base image.
 The test case project is required to be packaged as `project-name.war` by using `mvn package`.

 Take the following test project as a good example